 Matt leads on communications for the Centre for Community Journalism, sharing best practice through its website, social media channels and newsletter.
 This involves communicating with researchers, funders and stakeholders to promote the work of the Centre.
-Hannah also manages the budget and project governance.
+Matt also manages the budget and project governance.

 Email Matt or call 02920 688 750

 Cheryl administers the day-to-day work of the Centre for Community Journalism, including raising invoices and managing team calendars.
 Cheryl works two days per week, usually Tuesday and Thursday.